Skip to content

 API Reference

-VIIPER ships a lightweight TCP API for managing virtual buses/devices and for device-specific streaming.
-It's designed to be trivial to drive from any language that can open a TCP socket and send null-byte-terminated commands.
+It's designed to be trivial to drive from any language that can open a TCP socket and send null-byte-terminated payloads.

 Client Libraries Available

-The documentation below is provided for reference and for implementing clients in languages not yet supported by the generator.
+The documentation below is provided for reference and for implementing clients in languages not supported officially.

 Protocol overview